grammyjs/website/site/docs/hosting/vercel.md

 ## Configuring Vercel

 The next step is to create a `vercel.json` file at the top level of your project.
-For our example structure, its content would look be:
+For our example structure, its content would be:

 ```json
 {